Sign up & start saving!

 A foreign currency CDs is a specific type of investment product through which you can invest in foreign currencies from a US-based account.
 Experienced investors will also find forex trading tools that simplify buying and selling foreign currencies.

-Your typical bank account generally converts money to and from US dollars for transactions in foreign currencies.
+Your typical bank account converts money to and from US dollars for transactions in foreign currencies.
 A foreign currency account, however, allows you to send and receive funds in multiple currencies.
 You save time with a streamlined transaction and money by avoiding the high fees that come with conversions.
 And you won’t need to worry about short-term currency fluctuations affecting your bottom line.

 The ability to switch among currencies helps you to take advantage of strong exchange rates and send money overseas without the extra charges you’d typically pay for wire or bank-to-bank transfers.